Study Abroad/Off-Campus: Painting & Studio Practice in Umbria, Italy

 In this intensive 3-week studio class you will live and make art in a small and remarkably well-preserved (non-touristy) medieval village that is safe, friendly and very conducive to work.
 The Umbrian hill-top town yields unique insights into Italian culture, while its central location provides easy access to monuments and urban centers.
 Monte Castello is extremely picturesque and is surrounded by incredible panoramas on all sides giving SAIC students an opportunity to live and work in a beautiful location and and to immerse themselves in its culture and art on a daily basis.

 Participants are provided with large studios with 24-hour access in a converted 16th century convent where they are free and encouraged to pursue the work of their choosing.
-Dan Gustin and Frank Piatek from SAIC's Painting and Drawing Department together with resident faculty teach through individual and group critiques; students also meet with select visiting artists, art historians, lecturers and a supporting local community of artists.
+Dan Gustin and Katherine Desjardins from SAIC’s Painting & Drawing Department together with resident faculty teach through individual and group critiques; students also meet with select visiting artists, art historians, lecturers and a supporting local community of artists.
 All contribute to an intensive and challenging program that will expand your work in exciting and unexpected ways.

 Included in the itinerary are two day trips visiting museums in Rome and Florence.

-The program fee includes accommodation in shared rooms with studio spaces and all meals at the International Centre for the Arts.
-Also included is round trip bus transfer from Rome's Fiumicino (FCO) airport for those students who arrive in the morning of the program's start date and who depart in the afternoon of end date.
+The program fee includes accommodation in shared rooms with studio spaces and all meals at the International Centre for the Arts in Monte Castello di Vibio.
+Also included is round trip bus transfer from Rome's Fiumicino (FCO) airport for those students who arrive in the morning of the program’s start date and who depart in the afternoon of end date.

 Credits: 3 or 6 credits STUDIO (3000-level)